Integrative-Transcriptomics/Evidente2.0/README.md

 ## contents.txt
 Contains a list of contents of the evidente2 repository including all files relevant during the extension of evidente2.0 together with a short description.

+## CLASSICO
+To get more information on the module CLASSICO visit its [repository](https://github.com/Integrative-Transcriptomics/Classico)